salvois/codejam/README.md

 This repository includes my solutions to the problems of the Google Code Jam 2017 and 2018 competitions.\
 The sources are in Java, and each package contains the solution to one of the rounds.
 Each source file contains a description of the algorithm used.\
-The *resources* directory contains input datasets, outputs and other support files.
+The *resources* directory contains input datasets, outputs and other support files.\

-A NetBeans project is included to build the solutions, and the *runAll.sh* script can be used to run all programs at once, creating the outputs in the *resources* directory.
+A NetBeans project is included to build the solutions.

 ## Code Jam 2017
 The repository contains the following programs.
-I wrote them for practice, and tested them against the (now old) Code Jam platform in practice mode, everything being judged as correct.
+I wrote them for practice, and tested them against the (now old) Code Jam platform in practice mode, everything being judged as correct.\
+The *runAll.sh* script in the root of the repository can be used to run all programs at once, creating the outputs in the *resources* directory.

 * Package **codejam2017.finals**: World Finals round of Code Jam 2017.
     * **DiceStraight**: solution for the Dice Straight problem.
     * **OperationGenetic**: first attempt to solve the Operation problem using a genetic approach.
 Failed to found global optima in a few cases.